In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Introduction

-To prevent errors, prevent due process violations, allow independent validation of models, and gain public trust, we must create transparent, interpretable and fair models.
+To prevent errors, prevent due process violations, allow independent validation of models, and gain public trust, we must create interpretable and fair models.
 Fortunately, techniques for interpretable machine learning and theories of fairness have advanced considerably over the last few years.
-Multiple works have demonstrated that publicly available interpretable machine learning algorithms can perform as well as black-box machine learning algorithms \cite{ZengUsRu2017, angelino2018, loucaruana2013}.
+Multiple works have demonstrated that publicly available interpretable machine learning algorithms can perform as well as black-box machine learning algorithms \citep{ZengUsRu2017, angelino2018, loucaruana2013}.
 Moreover, high-dimensional data sets on criminal recidivism have become increasingly available.
-However, most machine learning papers treat recidivism prediction as a toy problem to test new machine learning algorithms.
-They do not consider factors such as data quality or ease of computation of model predictions, which are paramount for creating models that would be useful in practice.
-To our knowledge, there is only one prior work \cite{fairbydesign} that jointly considers interpretability, fairness, and predictive performance; however, it does not do so in a comprehensive way and focuses primarily on the design of a new algorithm.
+However, most machine learning papers are focused on algorithm construction and do not consider factors such as data quality or ease of computating model predictions, which are paramount for creating models that would be useful in practice.
+To our knowledge, there is only one prior work \citep{fairbydesign} that jointly considers interpretability, fairness, and predictive performance; however, it does not do so in a comprehensive way and focuses primarily on the design of a new algorithm.